nrblqsh/MAD_MyTeleClinic/README.md

 ## Database Integration

 As mentioned, we used phpMyAdmin as our project database.
 While firebase is used to push notification to other user.
-Here are the tables structure for our database :
+Here are the table structure for our database :

 #### patient
 ![Project Image](asset/patient.jpeg)